 The music festival Way Out West is held in the city park Slottsskogen, August 10-12.
 The programme includes the biggest music stars, the hottest newcomers, film premieres, challenging conversations, great vegetarian food and a robust club programme called “Stay Out West”.

 Championships at home ground create unforgettable moments for both the players and the crowd.
 In 2023, no less than three world championships will be played in Gothenburg.
 11–29 January 2023, the Men’s Handball World Championship will be played, with Gothenburg hosting Sweden’s group and main round between 12-22 January.

 November 30–December 17, 2023, the Women’s Handball World Championship will be played at the same arena, Scandinavium in Gothenburg.
 The Swedish national team will play group games and the main round in Gothenburg with matches in Gothenburg between December 1–11.

 2023 ends with the world’s future ice hockey stars.
 During the Christmas holidays 2023/2024, World Junior Ice Hockey Championships 2024 will be played in Gothenburg.
 Expect a big hockey party in town when the stars of tomorrow meet to fight for the gold!

 12. Brew news in the beer city

 A lot is happening in the craft beer scene in Gothenburg!
 The city hosts plenty of breweries, tap rooms and pubs with local beer.
-In the spring of 2023, Stigberget’s brewery will open a new tap room at Ringön, with room for concerts as well as food and beer directly from the tap.
+In 2023, Stigberget’s brewery will open a new tap room at Ringön, with room for concerts as well as food and beer directly from the tap.
 In addition, the small-scale brewery Barlind Beer on the island Björkö in the Gothenburg archipelago, will open its first tap room in an old ice warehouse during the spring.